karimendes/yongtube/README.md

 Project Structure
-index.html: Main file containing the site's structure. results.html: File dedicated to filtered searches made in search bar. style.css: Style sheet responsible for the visual design. img/ folder: Contains images and icons used in the site. script.js: File which contains the logic structure made for search filtering.
+index.html: Main file containing the site's structure. results.html: File dedicated to filtered searches made in the search bar. style.css: Style sheet responsible for the visual design. img/ folder: Contains images and icons used in the site. script.js: File which contains the logic structure made for search filtering.